ExplicITConsulting/ExplicITConsulting.github.io/legal.md

 3 Prices, taxes and fees

 3.1.
-All prices shall be calculated in Euros without VAT.
+All prices shall be calculated in Euro without VAT.
 These shall only apply for the respective current order.
 All prices mentioned are quoted from place of business of the Contractor.
 Expenses for programme media (e.g. CDs, magnetic tape, hard disks, floppy disks, streamer tapes, magnetic tape cassettes, etc.) as well as documents and possible contract fees shall be invoiced separately.

 3.2.
 For library (standard) programmes, the list prices valid on the day of delivery shall apply.
 For all other services (organisational consultation, programming, initial training, adjustment support, telephone consultation, etc.), the work shall be invoiced according to the rates effective on the day of performance.
 Deviations to the time required as provided by contractual pricing, which is not attributable to the Contractor, shall be invoiced according to actual time required.